Betterment vs Wealthfront 2026: Which Robo-Advisor Actually Wins?

 You're a Betterment person if:

-• You're starting with less than $500 — the $0 minimum removes any barrier to entry and there's genuinely no reason to wait
+- You're starting with less than $500 — the $0 minimum removes the biggest barrier and there's honestly no reason to wait

-• You want occasional human advisor access — the à la carte sessions ($299–$399) are useful for specific life events like a job change, inheritance, or divorce
+- You want occasional human advisor access — the one-off sessions ($299–$399) are really useful for specific moments like job changes, inheritances, or major life shifts

-• You're new to investing — the onboarding and UX hold your hand in a way that builds good habits without being condescending about it
+- You're new to investing — the onboarding and interface teach good habits without talking down to you

-• You want real customer support — if the thought of "email only, no phone" gives you anxiety, just stay with Betterment
+- You actually want real human support — if the idea of "email only, no phone" makes you anxious, stick with Betterment

-Betterment also works particularly well for couples managing shared and individual goals in one place.
-The multiple-goal-bucket approach makes joint financial planning genuinely manageable rather than a spreadsheet nightmare.
+And Betterment works great for couples managing shared and individual goals in one place.
+The multiple-goal approach makes joint financial planning actually manageable instead of a spreadsheet mess.

 Who Should Choose Wealthfront?